 Clean Cities coalitions build these partnerships at the state and local levels with thousands of stakeholders in communities across the country.

 At the national level, Clean Cities collaborates with federal agencies, fuel providers, industry associations, equipment manufacturers and large companies whose vehicle fleets operate in multiple states.
 These national-level partnerships include:

-Clean Cities also convenes user groups that share information and take on challenges specific to a particular fuel or technology.
-These groups include the Natural Gas Vehicle Technology Forum.
-This forum supports development and deployment of commercially competitive natural gas engines, vehicles, and infrastructure.
+Natural Gas Vehicle Technology Forum — This forum supports development and deployment of commercially competitive natural gas engines, vehicles, and infrastructure.
 Stakeholders include equipment manufacturers, national laboratories, government agencies, vehicle fleets, and industry groups.

 Propane Autogas Technology Forum (PATF) — This forum provides a focal point for discussions about how to expand the deployment of propane vehicles and address market barriers.
 PATF will meet for the first time in November 2014.